jstgood117/deskpro-admin-dashboard/src/components/Sidebar/SidebarSection/SidebarSubSection/README.md

 * it has Props of:
 	key - unique key
-	navItemName - text to display
+	itemName - text to display
 	navItems - array of SidebarItem objects
 * it has no State
 * it always renders a <li> element, containing the rest of the component